 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.

 International Tuition Fees

 The International tuition fees for courses starting in the 2022/23 academic year are £12,500 per year.

 If you are an international student, visit our international scholarships pages.

-Students completing the MA will also be well placed to go on to a doctorate (EdD or PhD) at Liverpool Hope.
+Students completing the MA may also be well placed to go on to a doctorate (EdD or PhD).